DataDog/hiring-engineers/answers.md

 </br>

 ### Q. What is the Anomaly graph displaying?
 The anomaly monitor can give you a view on behaviour that differs from the past.
-This is very useful to assist in understanding if your environment is acting as it has done traditionally or if the behaviour is different from what is expected.
+This assistance is very useful in understanding if your environment is acting as it has done traditionally or if the behaviour is different from what is expected.

 This can often serve as an early warning to something not being as it should and allows for questions to be asked or investigations to be run sooner so that, potentially, a bigger issue can be averted.
 As an example, this could serve as an early indicator of data leakage by warning of a device sending more data or showing more activity than usual.
 </br>